signalfx/signalfx-dotnet-tracing/docs/iis-instrumentation.md

 ### .NET Framework

-Local configuration for .NET Framework apps can be done via updating `web.config`.
-See [advanced-config.md](advanced-config.md#configuration-methods) for syntax.
+Local configuration for .NET Framework apps can be done by updating the `web.config` file.
+See [advanced-config.md](advanced-config.md#configuration-methods) for more information.

 ### .NET Core